apache/flagon-distill/README.rst

 	limitations under the License.
 	--->

-Apache Distill - Under Development
+# Apache SensSoft Distill

-~ What is Apache Distill
+## What is Apache SensSoft Distill?
+Distill is part of the [SensSoft](http://sensssoft.incubator.apache.org) software stack.
-  An analytical engine for Apache UserALE to interact with user activity logs and apply basic analtical operations to the data.
+It comprises an analytical engine for [SensSoft UserALE](https://github.com/apache/incubator-senssoft-user-ale) to interact with user activity logs and apply basic analtical operations to the data.